-Suppose one wanted to identify significant activation foci associated with word generation as above by pooling data from all the subjects.
-Having estimated the 12 condition-specific effects the effect of verbal fluency vs word shadowing is assessed using a contrast that is 1 in all the verbal fluency conditions, -1 in the word generation and 0 elsewhere $\mathbf{c} = [1 - 1 \ 1 - 1 \ ... - 1 \ 0 \ 0 \ 0 \ 0....]$ .
-The results of this analysis are presented in Figure 3 which shows the design matrix, the contrast and the resulting SPM{Z}.
+the word generation and 0 elsewhere c = [1 - 1 - 1 - 1] \dots -1 0000 \dots].
+The results of this analysis are presented in Figure 3 which shows the design matrix, the contrast and the resulting SPM[Z].
 The results demonstrate significant activations in the left anterior cingulate, left dorsolateral prefrontal cortex, operculum and related insula, thalamus and left extrastriate (among others).
-The relationship of the left prefrontal and mediodorsal thalamic activations, to the underlying anatomy is seen in Figure 4 which is the SPM{Z} sectioned in three orthogonal planes and rendered on an arbitrary structural MRI scan.
+The relationship of the left prefrontal and mediodorsal thalamic activations to the underlying anatomy is seen in Figure 4 which is the SPM $\{Z\}$ sectioned in three orthogonal planes and rendered on an arbitrary structural MRI scan.
 The extent and regional topography of the dorsolateral prefrontal activation is highlighted in Figure 5 by rendering the SPM onto the cortical surface of the same structural scan as in the previous figure.

 The correspondence between this group analysis and the single subject analysis can be seen by comparing the SPM{Z}s in Figures 1 and 3.
-The most conspicuous difference is that unlike the group as a whole, the single subject fails to activate the thalamus (see below) but overall there is a remarkable similarity.
+The most conspicuous difference is that unlike the group as a whole, the